Stocks Sink Again As Trump Holds Firm On Tariffs - UrduPoint

 Hopes that the US president would rethink his policy in light of the turmoil were dashed on Sunday when he said he would not make a deal with other countries unless trade deficits were solved.

-"Sometimes you have to take medicine to fix something," he said of the ructions that have wiped trillions of dollars off company valuations, which impacts the retirement savings of a large number of Americans.
+"Sometimes you have to take medicine to fix something," he said of the market pain that has wiped trillions of dollars off company valuations, which impacts the retirement savings of many Americans.

-On Monday, Trump told Americans "Don't be Weak!
-Don't be Stupid!...
-Be Strong, Courageous, and Patient, and GREATNESS will be the result!"

 With the start of the first quarter earnings reports, the market is likely to get a flurry of updated outlooks by companies that could further dampen sentiment.

-Tech firms, carmakers, banks, casinos and energy firms all felt the pain as investors abandoned riskier assets.

-Concerns about future energy demand saw oil prices sink as much as three percent, having dropped some seven percent Friday.
+Concerns about future energy demand saw oil prices slide more than two percent, having dropped some seven percent Friday.

 Both main contracts hit their lowest levels since 2021, but then cut losses.